Vyral/brad-cohen/_posts/2023-01-22-homebuyers-easily-tell-if-a-home-is-overpriced.md

 The first thing we have to consider is inflation.
 With skyrocketing inflation, prices for everything have increased dramatically.
 When you look at even the cost of essential goods, like eggs, would you also say that they are overpriced?
 Would you stop buying eggs?
 While some might, the reality is that **people are still buying even in this market.**

 It’s a fact that prices have stabilized, and the number of home sales has declined.
 This is because affordability was dramatically affected by the doubling of interest rates over the last year.
 This has made the monthly payment on an average home several hundred dollars more expensive.
-In the eyes of the purchaser, This makes the home overpriced because of that increased cost.
+In the eyes of the purchaser, this makes the home overpriced because of that increased cost.
 Is it really?

 {% include pullquote.html %}